patrn27/mastercomfig/docs/customization/modules.md

 Default setting: based on which preset you are currently using.

 - **`lighting_ex=low`**: Better hints to use the lighting fast path (disables bumpmaps, specular and phong).
 May reduce performance on modern PCs, due to rendering reloads.
-Also can cause black rendering artifacts on Linux Mesa graphics drivers.
 - **`lighting_ex=high`**: Uses whatever the material's lighting needs (enables bumpmaps, specular and phong).

 ### Shadows